 Journey to Warsaw

 Yet, given that this is our final overnight ride, I felt rather nostalgic.
 The cabin was the smallest we’ve had, but we had the luxury of privacy.
 In between episodes of podcasts, we lamented over how quickly the trip has gone by.
-Train travel has been amazingly relaxing in surprising ways.
-I thoroughly enjoyed being trapped in one place, with nowhere to go.
-The connection to Internet is limited at best, thus provide the rare luxury to truly be in the present moment.
+Train travel has been amazingly relaxing in surprising ways; I have thoroughly enjoyed being trapped in one place, with nowhere to go.
+The connection to the Internet is limited at best, thus provide the rare luxury to truly be in the present moment.

 In a time where we are all striving for maximum efficiency, this type of slow travel is crucial for perspective.

 Russian influence disappeared in Warsaw, and the streets of Old Town were filled with familiar architecture that represents Old Europe.
-We spent much of our two days wandering the old town, and were amazed that the entire area had been reconstructed after World War II.
+We spent much of our two days wandering the old town and were amazed that the entire area had been reconstructed after World War II.
 The Museum of Warsaw right in the town square is well worth a visit, especially on a rainy day.

-On a lighter note, churches can be found every few blocks in old town.
+On a lighter note, churches can be found every few blocks in the old town.
 On this particular Saturday, weddings were taking place everywhere!
 The happy couples didn’t let a little rain get in the way of their parade!